14 Best Instagram Spots on Paros (With a Map!)

 Lefkes is also home to this adorable house on the corner with flowering bougainvillea.
 It can be somewhat difficult to find since Lefkes has lots of small, winding paths, so make sure to use my Google Maps link!

 Lefkes was the former capital of Paros during the Middle Ages and is one of the most mountainous villages on the island.
 There are several parking areas located on the edge of town, so after parking, you will be free to explore Lefkes on foot.
-Make sure to give yourself plenty of time to wander the whitewashed alleys and soak it all in.

 13. Santa Maria Beach

-Santa Maria Beach is located in northeast Paros and has beautiful turquoise water.
+Santa Maria Beach is located in northeast Paros and has beautiful blue water.
 You can choose to splurge for a sunbed or bring your own blanket to the free part of the beach.
 I really enjoyed just walking down the beach and taking in the views.
 For me, the Aegean is a bit cold (I’m a true Florida girl), but the weather was perfect for a walk down the coastline.

 14. Paros Park

-Paros Park is a protected seaside nature reserve with a network of walking trails, remote beaches, and hidden caves.
-One of the paths leads to Korakas Lighthouse, located on the point.
+Within the park, one of the paths leads to Korakas Lighthouse, located on the point.
 If you’re interested in the lighthouse, follow trail number 1.
 There is also a 3.9 mile loop that is a popular spot for an easy hike.
 AllTrails includes all sorts of hiking tips, maps, and recent trail conditions if you are interested in a hike.

 It was incredibly windy the day we went, but it turned out to be a really enjoyable hike overall.
 We enjoyed great views of the Aegean Sea and could look back toward Paros, as well.
 It was nice to enjoy some time in nature and take a break from the summer crowds.